 A SWOT analysis is not meant to be another finance-specific exercise.
 It should be cross-functional, where budget owners examine their past results, how those results track against forecasts and dive deep into the details of strategies and results.
 If your business isn’t already performing some myriad of SWOT analysis, pitch the idea during your next meeting with your CFO, or executive team.

 As a rising finance rockstar, this is a great opportunity to show management that you have a business mindset and your analysis features strategic insights aligned with the values to sustain or grow the business.
-For founders and executives, SWOT analysis is a great exercise to take a holistic view of what is working and what isn’t and something you should consider doing more frequently.
+For founders and executives, it’s a change to display your understanding of the necessary drivers and levers to pull.

 You want to double-down on your past successes, which might call for you to add more fuel to the fire (anyone else craving grilled meats at this point).
 If you’re seeing a healthy return on ad spend, with low customer acquisition costs that lead to revenue from a certain channel, it might be best to allocate more budget to that specific channel to ensure pipeline growth.
 Keep in mind that doesn’t mean you have additional budget available that wasn’t planned for.
 Instead, you’re adjusting allocation, where one channel is receiving less budget going forward while the other is seeing a steady increase.